Ten (or So) Great Sets of Poodle Resources

 Grooming

-Your Poodle with a Nutritious Diet, but you can check out the
+Grooming is a vital part of Poodle ownership.
+I cover grooming in Chapter Providing Your Poodle with a Nutritious Diet, but you can check out the following resources as well:

 - Dog Grooming For Dummies by Margaret H. Bonham (Wiley)